isaac-ik/Analysis-with-Excel/README.md

 # Retail Sales Analysis

-This project seeks to uncover valuable business insights from a wide-ranging dataset using Microsoft Excel tools such as VLOOKUP, Pivot Tables, Macros, VBA, Charts, and Statistical Analysis.
+This project seeks to uncover valuable business insights from a wide-ranging dataset using Microsoft Excel tools such as VLOOKUP, Pivot Tables, Charts, and Statistical Analysis.
 ---

 ## Project Overview